 - Put a lid on it.
 Ice, snow, cold temperatures and wind wreak havoc on your hair, but who wants to walk around all day with dreaded hat-head?
 Keep your hair covered and protect your 'do by covering hair with a silk scarf underneath your hat.

 - Give up alcohol.
-Styling products that contain alcohol can be very drying to hair.
+Styling products that contain alcohol can be drying to hair.
 Look for gels, creams and sprays that contain gentler ingredients.

 Of all of the parts of your body, your hands probably see the harshest conditions, especially during the winter months, and your skin and nails can pay the price.
 Pamper your hands and reverse winter damage with these ideas: